intel/auto-round/examples/language-modeling/README.md

     return tokens
 ~~~

-Combination of different datasets has been supported, --dataset "./tmp.json,NeelNanda/pile-10k:train, mbpp:train+validation+test".
-Please note that samples with sequence length < args.seqlen will be dropped.
-We also support parametrization of calibration datasets by using --dataset "datasetname1:split=train+val:num=256,datasetname2:concat=True:num=128,datasetname3:concat".
+We support combination of different datasets and parametrization of calibration datasets by using "--dataset ./tmp.json:concat,NeelNanda/pile-10k:split=train+val:num=256,mbpp:concat=True:num=128".
+Both local calibration file and huggingface dataset are supported.
 Please use ',' to split datasets and ':' to split parameters of a dataset.
+Please note that samples shorter than args.seqlen will be dropped.

 <br />